- Study Abroad

 Programs and Reviews

-Next Step Connections (NSC) is an international education organization located in Shanghai, China, and with a branch office in Hong Kong.
-NSC is recognized by foreign universities, partner institutions, and the international education industry as a true specialist in providing safe and quality educational programs to and within Greater China.
+Next Step Connections (NSC) is an international education organization located in Shanghai, China, and with a branch office in Hong Kong and Singapore.
+NSC is recognized by foreign universities, partner institutions, and the international education industry as a true specialist in providing safe and quality educational programs to and within Asia.

 As University students and fresh graduates need guidance as to what will be their next step, Next Step Connections (NSC) provides internship programs and other educational abroad services to help students gain personal development, find their professional path and ultimately reach their full potential.
 We strongly believe we are contributing to making the world a better place as we positively impact the lives of hundreds of students across the globe every year.